 Passenger compliance with face covering regulations on public transport services and at transport hubs

 The aim is to achieve high rates of compliance with wearing face coverings, rather than high rates of enforcement.
-The government is rolling out a major communications campaign on the need to wear face coverings and has communications assets for operators to use and share.
-Operators should communicate these messages on their services and communications channels so that passengers are aware of this new requirement.
+The government has communications assets for operators to use and share.
+Operators should communicate these messages on their services and communications channels so that passengers are aware of this requirement.

 It is important that your communications with passengers, and training for staff, sets out the list of exemptions from this regulation including for health, age or equalities grounds.

 The regulations give operators (including taxi and private hire vehicle drivers) powers to deny access to their services if a passenger is not wearing a face covering, or to direct them to wear one or leave a service if they are not wearing a face covering.
 Transport for London (TfL) also has these powers in substantially enclosed public areas of TfL transport hubs.
-Operators have discretion over how they use these powers - you are not obliged to use them.
+Operators have discretion over how they use these powers – you are not obliged to use them.

-If passengers fail to comply with operators’ encouragement and instructions, without a legitimate exemption, the police and Transport for London enforcement officers have new powers to issue a fixed penalty notice.
+If passengers fail to comply with operators’ encouragement and instructions, without a legitimate exemption, the police and TfL enforcement officers have powers to issue a fixed penalty notice.